Karthi02116K/Student-info.form/README.md

 apt-gey install php -y
 apt-get install ngrok -y
 ```
+- if can't install
-- if can't install by official website from 'ngrok.com'
+- you can install by official website from 'ngrok.com'
 - but ngrok is not compulsory
 - you can try another method
 - now login and verify your email